IHTSDO/rf2-to-owl-java/README.md

+**This implementation is not recommended for Snomed releases after July 2018 because it does not deal with the latest DL enhancements or MRCM driven grouping.**

+**The official project for converting RF2 to OWL is the [Snomed OWL Toolkit](https://github.com/IHTSDO/snomed-owl-toolkit).**

-# SNOMED CT RF2 and  OWL Utilities
+# SNOMED CT RF2 and  OWL Utilities (Deprecated)

+_Thank you to TermMed for providing this implementation._

 This project uses the OWLApi perform different transformations of SNOMED CT representations.